 Focus on those firms who look after the financial affairs of the private client.
-At the core of this community sits A Meeting of Minds Wealth Management & Private Banking which brings together the CEOs and CIOs of the private banks and wealth managers.
+At the core of this community sits A Meeting of Minds Wealth Management and Private Banking which brings together the CEOs and CIOs of the private banks and wealth managers.

 Their common denominator being a focus on the financial needs of high net worth clients.
 There is a global feel to the conversation as their clients tend to be international and therefore subject to cross border regulation and tax regimes.